heindrickson/LimeSurvey-Builder/README.md

 # Limitations
-When exporting a survey from LimeSurvey in TSV format, we can see numerous fields that could theoretically be populated.
+When exporting a survey from LimeSurvey in TSV format, one can see numerous fields that could theoretically be populated.
 These fields may be for general use or specific to certain question types.
-However, our assistant is explicitly instructed to use **only** a specific set of fields (the most common ones).
+However, our assistant is explicitly instructed to use **only** a specific set of fields (the most common ones, maybe 90% of use cases).

 Therefore, if the user requests some functionality requiring a field not covered by these instructions, the assistant will likely be unable to implement it.
+So, the recommendation is: do **not** ask the Assistant to generate a survey with advanced features (e.g., statistics generation, quotas, multilingual surveys etc.) or GUI attributes.
+Use the Assistant to create the basic survey features, and — after importing it into LimeSurvey — add or modify attributes such as those mentioned.

+PS - There is a workaround to create a multilingual survey with LimeSurvey-Builder: create the TSV content for each language using the Assistant, then concatenate all of them together. **But** it will be necessary to edit the final TSV to make these adjustments: a) keep only ONE set of type 'S' records, at the beginning; b) adjust the 'additional_languages' record to add the other language identifiers.
+<br><br>

+# License
+LimeSurvey-Builder is licensed for use, modification and distribution under the terms of Mozilla Public License version 2.0 (MPL-2.0).